-Olympic Sculpture Park, Seattle
+Olympic Sculpture Park, Seattle Art Museum, WA, USA

-Gift of the Barney A. Ebsworth Collection
+A gift from Barney A. Ebsworth Collection

 Seattle Art Museum unveiled ECHO by Jaume Plensa, a 46-foot-tall sculpture installed on the shoreline of the Seattle Art Museum’s Olympic Sculpture Park in Seattle on June 29th, 2014.